copaste/MainScope/README.md

       byWeight: null
     }
   };

-  this.scope = MainScope.addProp( 'filters', ObjectILikeToListenOn.filters );
+  this.scope = MainScope;
+  // here we add the entire object at once, as a value for property name 'actions' this.scope.addProp( 'actions', ObjectILikeToListenOn ); this.scope.addProp( 'filters', ObjectILikeToListenOn.filters );
-  this.scope = MainScope.addProp( 'sort', ObjectILikeToListenOn.sort );
+  this.scope.addProp( 'sort', ObjectILikeToListenOn.sort );

   // That is how we listen for changes on certain property this.scope.on('filters.age', function(newVal, oldVal, propMap, propName) {